Family Law

 If you are the children’s primary carer and you want to move, you should first try to reach agreement with the other parent about the time the children spend with them.

 If you cannot agree then the court may intervene.
-A relocation order sets out conditions of relocation.
+A relocation order sets out the conditions of relocation.

-If moving is going to limit the time the children spend with the other parent, the court may make orders stopping you from moving.
-If you move without a court order or the other parent’s consent, the court may order that the children be returned until final orders are made.
-If you break a current court order not to move, the other parent can ask the court to order that the children be located and recovered to their care.
+If you break a court order not to move, the other parent can ask the court to order that the children are located and recovered to their care.

 What are location and recovery Orders?